frog32/django-admin-sso/README.rst

 .. image:: https://pypip.in/v/django-admin-sso/badge.png
     :target: https://pypi.python.org/pypi/django-admin-sso/

-Django admin SSO lets users login to a django admin using an openid provider.
+Django admin SSO lets users login to a django admin using an OAuth2 or an openid provider.
 It then looks up the email address of the new user and looks up the rights for them.

 Installation
 ------------